-Since the 49.1.2 release, Setuptools includes a local, vendored copy of distutils (from late copies of CPython) that is disabled by default.
-To enable the use of this copy of distutils when invoking setuptools, set the enviroment variable:
+Since the 60.0.0 release, Setuptools includes a local, vendored copy of distutils (from late copies of CPython) that is enabled by default.
+To disable the use of this copy of distutils when invoking setuptools, set the environment variable:

 As Distutils is deprecated, any usage of functions or objects from distutils is similarly discouraged, and Setuptools aims to replace or deprecate all such uses.
 This section describes the recommended replacements.

 logging (standard library)